asmaamirkhan/DeepLearningNotes/9-SequenceModels/1-RNNs.md

 <img src="../res/DeepRNN.PNG" width="600"  />

 ## ❌ Problem: Vanishing Gradients with RNNs
-- An RNN that process a sequence data with the size of 10,000 time steps, has 10,000 deep layers which is very hard to optimize 🙄
+- An RNN that processes a sequence data with the size of 10,000 time steps, has 10,000 deep layers which is very hard to optimize 🙄
-- Same in Deep Neural Networks, deeper networks are getting into the vanishing gradient problem.
+- Same in Deep Neural Networks, deeper networks are getting into the vanishing gradient problem 🥽
 - That also happens with RNNs with a long sequence size 🐛

 ### 🧙‍♀️ Solutions